Goto Main Content

 Article 2

-To protect nationals’ right to work based on the principle of equality and reciprocity, the Ministry of Labor (hereinafter referred to as the MOL) may approve the number of foreign professionals to be employed by employers in consultation with the central competent authority considering the domestic employment market, industry and scale of employers, staffing plan, business performance, and contributions to the national economy and social development.
+To protect the right to work of Taiwan nationals based on the principle of equality and reciprocity, the Ministry of Labor (hereinafter referred to as the MOL) approves the number of foreign professionals to be hired by employers in consultation with the Central Competent Authority after considering the domestic employment market, industry and operational scale of employers, staffing plans, business performance, contributions to the national economy and social development.

 Article 3

-“Professional work” prescribed in Item 3, Sub-paragraph 4, Article 4 of the Act means the following work which foreign professionals engage in:
+“Professional work” prescribed in Item 3, Subparagraph 4, Article 4 of the Act refers to the following work engaged in by foreign professionals:

 1. Technical creation or technical teaching in the digital content industry: